Folliculogenesis: Antrum formation

-The formation of a fluid-filled cavity adjacent to the oocyte called the antrum designates the follicle as an antral follicle, in contrast to a so-called preantral follicle that still lacks an antrum.
-An antral follicle is also called a Graafian follicle.
+The formation of a fluid-filled cavity in the secondary follicle called the follicular antrum designates the follicle as an antral follicle, in contrast to a so-called preantral follicle that still lacks an antrum.

-Definitions differ as to which stage this shift occurs in, with some designating follicles in the secondary stage as antral, and others designating them as preantral.
+Follicular fluid fills the antrum that surrounds the oocyte in the follicle.
+The appearance of follicular fluid during follicular maturation is the first sign that a follicle has reached the next stage of maturation.
+The fluid is rich in hyaluronic acid, and is used in a modified intracytoplasmic sperm injection (ICSI) called physiological ICSI (PICSI), semi-viscous and yellow in colour.
+Its components come mainly from granulosa cells.

 Early tertiary

 In the tertiary follicle, the basic structure of the mature follicle has formed and no novel cells are detectable.
 Granulosa and theca cells continue to undergo mitosis concomitant with an increase in antrum volume.
 Tertiary follicles can attain a tremendous size that is hampered only by the availability of FSH, which it is now dependent on.

 Under action of an oocyte-secreted morphogenic gradient, the granulosa cells of the tertiary follicle undergo differentiation into four distinct subtypes: corona radiata, surrounding the zona pellucida; membrana, interior to the basal lamina; periantral, adjacent to the antrum and cumulus oophorus, which connects the membrana and corona radiata granulosa cells together.
 Each type of cell behaves differently in response to FSH.

 Theca interna cells express receptors for luteinizing hormone (LH).
 LH induces the production of androgens by the theca cells, most notably androstendione, which are aromatized by granulosa cells to produce estrogens, primarily estradiol.
 Consequently, estrogen levels begin to rise.